-3.5.1 Settlement Objectives
+3.5.1 Settlement Growth Management Objectives

 - 3.5.1.1.
-To promote the growth and development of the Township at suitable locations in a planned orderly manner consistent with the Township's ability to absorb such development.
-Council will, generally, direct development to areas where full municipal services are available. - 3.5.1.2 To encourage, in fully serviced areas, compact energy efficient use of land through more appropriate urban forms of residential development.
+To accommodate the population and growth forecasts to 2036. - 35.12 To promote the growth and development of the Township at suitable locations in a planned orderly manner consistent with the Township's ability to absorb such development.
+Development shall proceed according to the policies of Section 4 of this Plan (Growth Management).
+Council will, generally, direct development to the urban settlement areas where full municipal services are available. - 35.13 To direct residential intensification and infilling to the urban settlement areas of Amherstview, Bath and Odessa. - 3.5.1.2 - 351.4 To encourage, in fully serviced areas, compact energy efficient use of land through more appropriate urban forms of residential development. - 3.5.1.3 - 35.1.5 To encourage a diversity of residential types, mix of land uses and densities at appropriate locations to satisfy social and economic needs of the population, that will ultimately minimize the negative impacts to air quality and climate change,

-- 3.5.1.3 To encourage a diversity of residential types and densities at appropriate locations to satisfy social and economic needs of the population. - 3.5.1.4 To recognize existing neighbourhoods and protect them from incompatible development or redevelopment. - 3.5.1.5 To ensure compatibility between new development and existing built-up areas. - 3.5.1.6 To encourage an orderly pattern of development whereby new development represents a logical extension of, and is well integrated with, the general building form, scale and profile of adjacent uses. - 3.5.1.7 To identify existing neighbourhoods which may be undergoing fundamental change and which may be considered in a state of transition and develop policies to guide the transition in a manner consistent with the goals and objectives of this Plan. - 3.5.1.8 To identify newly developing neighbourhoods in areas which are largely undeveloped or underutilized and for which a Secondary Plan should be required prior to subdivision approvals. - 3.5.1.9 To encourage the incorporation of the principle of the "new urbanism" in the design of new neighbourhoods.
+- 3.5.1.4 - 35.1.6 To recognize existing neighbourhoods and protect them from incompatible development or redevelopment. - 3.5.1.5 - 35.1.7 To ensure compatibility between new development and existing built-up areas. - 3.5.1.6 - 35.1.8 To encourage an orderly pattern of development whereby new development represents a logical extension of, and is well integrated with, the general building form, scale and profile of adjacent uses.

+35.19 To identify existing neighbourhoods which may be undergoing fundamental change and which may be considered in a state of transition and develop policies to guide the transition in a manner consistent with the goals and objectives of this Plan.

+35.1.10 To identify newly developing neighbourhoods in areas which are largely undeveloped or underutilized and for which a Secondary Plan should be required prior to subdivision approvals.

+35.1.11 To encourage the creation of "complete communities" in the design of new neighbourhoods.